Don’t make the mistake of not using your historical transactional data

 Who are your most valuable customers?

-Now we’re going to identify who our most important customers are and decide how we should divide our efforts amongst them.
+Now we’re going to identify who our most important customers are and decide how we should divide our efforts among them.

 It could be argued that recency is the most important metric because it’s an indicator of a customer’s activeness.
-A recent and frequent customer is our ideal customer, whether their spend is large or a little less so.
+A recent and frequent customer is our ideal customer, regardless of whether their spend is large or not.
 Those who had spent big and regularly in the past, but haven’t done so for a while, may also be worth spending some time on.

 Segmentation based on your customers propensity to buy

 This segment could also be easily modified to take into account other types of customers.
 E.g. customers who have a lower propensity to buy, and have only made one purchase.
-Depending on your line of business and customer lifecycle, it’s possible to target your customers in tailored ways that’ll be more profitable for your business.
+Depending on your line of business and your customer’s journey, it’s possible to target your customers in tailored ways that’ll be more profitable for your business.

 Make use of your transactional data to grow your revenue